 Proteins and Quality

-Proteins are critical to maintain the structure and functions of our body.
-They are important part of every cell’s structure and function- for repair and maintenance, to maintain fluid balance, to make antibodies (soldiers that defend our body), ingredients of every enzyme, hormone, parts of muscles-large and small, transportation of iron and oxygen to every cell and for vision.
+Proteins are critical to maintaining the structure and functions of our body.
+They are an important part of every cell’s structure and function- for repair and maintenance, to maintain fluid balance, to make antibodies (soldiers that defend our body), ingredients of every enzyme, hormone, parts of muscles-large and small, transportation of iron and oxygen to every cell and for vision.

 Goal: Include 6-8 oz of these proteins of high quality including frequently food sources of protein rich in omega-3 fats.

 Balancing your proteins- the alkaline vs. acidic foods principle:

 There has been a growing body of evidence from our team of researchers at Moffitt and others that balancing the selection of foods to achieve an acid-alkaline balance can contribute to fewer cancers and overall good health.
 Western diets have favored a higher content of proteins (dairy and meat) and a lower content of fruits and vegetables to create a more acidic environment in the body.
 There is evidence that a more acidic diet is detrimental to bone health and can contribute to diabetes, mellitus, hyperuricemia and gout or restricted renal function.
 Research is focusing on using alkalizing nutrients (fruits and vegetables) or other supplements to intervene with these conditions.
 In the meantime, it is only logical to eat a variety of foods to provide a balance of protein-rich foods along with a colorful mix of vegetables and fruits.